Active Probes

 Infineon SGBT (HSTCU)

-The Infineon SGBT (HSTCU) Active Probe enables debugging, tracing and testing of all Infineon AURIX™ TC2xx, TC3xx (2nd generation), TC4xx (3rd generation) microcontrollers.
-It supports the DAP and Aurora GigaBit Trace (AGBT/SGBT) interface via USB-C connector.
+The Infineon SGBT (HSTCU) Active Probe enables debugging, tracing, and testing of all Infineon Aurix™ TC2xx, TC3xx (2nd generation), and TC4x (3rd generation) microcontrollers.
+It supports the DAP and Aurora GigaBit Trace (AGBT/SGBT) interface via a USB-C connector.
 Its small and compact hardware size allows for connecting to a target microcontroller in a confined space as far as 10 m away.
-The Active Probe supports up to 1 parallel AGBT lanes, running at a maximum bitrate of 5Gbps.
+The Active Probe supports up to 1 parallel AGBT lane, running at a maximum bitrate of 5Gbps.

 Infineon SGBT (HSTCU) Active Probe